I transformed a running club from pen and paper to a realtime online experience with Pocketbase.

 The benefits were immediate and significant:

 The transition from pen and paper to the Gunnies App has fundamentally improved how Gunn Runners operates.
 It has freed up volunteer time, enhanced the runner experience, and provided valuable data insights.
-While built for Gunnies, the codebase is available for other clubs to adapt.
-Digitising our run wasn’t just about adopting new technology; it was about preserving the community spirit by making the operational side smoother, allowing everyone to focus more on the joy of the run (and the post-run chat at the pub!).
+While built for Gunnies, the codebase is available for other sports clubs to adapt.
+Digitising our run wasn’t just about adopting new technology; it was about allowing everyone to focus more on the joy of the run, and the post-run drink at the pub (Limerick Arms Hotel) without the stresses of complex timekeeping and signups!